'Cowtown Friends' Working With Fort Worth Animal Control To Find Pets Their Forever Homes

 FORT WORTH (CBSDFW.COM) — Approximately 17,000 animals passed through Fort Worth Animal Care and Control in 2021.
 In just two years, a local non-profit helped more than 800 of those animals.
 Cowtown Friends of Fort Worth Animal Care and Control is a group of volunteers focused on improving the mental health of dogs waiting for their forever homes.

-“Our shelters are completely full, we are often times at or over capacity,” said Kayla Gonzalez with Fort Worth Animal Care and Control.READ MORE: Large Hail Blows Out Windows, Damages Cars In Wise County
+“Our shelters are completely full, we are often times at or over capacity,” said Kayla Gonzalez with Fort Worth Animal Care and Control.READ MORE: TEXPress Managed Lanes Closed Across North Texas On Wednesday

 Limited capacity isn’t the only struggle facing shelter dogs, it’s also boredom.